WHITNEY L. LAUGHLIN, Ed.D.

 Director of Admission and Financial Aid |

-The Gila International Center of Diversity
+The Gila International Center of Diversity (nonprofit arm of Seeds of Change)

 Executive Director |

-Southwest College Horizons
+Founding Executive Director � Southwest College Horizons

-(a nonprofit organization to help rural low income students go on to college)
+a nonprofit organization to help rural low income students go on to college

-Founding Executive Director and creator of the Earth Bridge Project, a pre-college, intercultural environmental leadership program for low-income rural youth |
+a pre-college, intercultural environmental leadership program for low-income rural youth |

 Albuquerque Academy, Albuquerque, New Mexico

-Teacher of Senior Humanities |
+Director of College Counseling & Teacher of Senior Humanities |

-| 1987 |
+1987 |

 A Better Chance, Boston, Massachusetts